Dear Medical Professional,

 But their education and training is steeped in diet culture.
 And lacking in education and training in mental health.
 And it is maddening.

-But what is ALSO maddening is the fact that I provided my doctor with my background information on my 24+ year struggle with anorexia and bulimia.
+I provided my doctor with my background information on my 24+ year struggle with anorexia and bulimia.

 It was difficult for me to be vulnerable and share this information.
 But I did so with the hope that the health care that I received from her would take my situation in to consideration.